yugasun/site/content/learn/architecture.md

 ## Next steps: accelerate your team’s serverless adoption
 It’s one thing to build a greenfield project with a relatively new piece of technology.
 It’s another to migrate an existing team and product over to new paradigms.

 Our mission at Serverless is to flatten the learning curve and get teams producing valuable services as soon as possible.
+Here are a couple of ways that we can help.

 ### Serverless Platform
 The Serverless Platform is a single, end-to-end solution for delivering and maintaining serverless applications.